mcnowinski/PipeLite/md/Python-Virtual-Environments.md

 [2] Ensure that Python v3.3+ is installed:

 ```
-python3 --version
+python --version
 ```

-[3] Open the Command Prompt and navigate to the folder in which you want to create your virtual environment.
+[3] Open the a command prompt and navigate to the folder in which you want to create your virtual environment.

 [4] Create the virtual environment:

 ```
-python3 -m venv myenv
+python -m venv pipelite
 ```

 where the last argument is the name of your environment, e.g "pipelite."
 This will create a folder containing your environment.